AlexSHuk/dockerfiles/server/README.md

 `docker run -p 80:80 name_my_project`

 2.3 Open your browser and navigate to http://localhost:80 to access the application.

+**!!!note**: if you don't have Docker installed, use the official documentation https://docs.docker.com/engine/install/ubuntu/